benlk/benlk.com/README.md

 ## Attribution and Licenses

 Efforts have been made to attribute code where possible.

+`Gruntfile.js` is copied from [benlk/cwdg-talk](https://github.com/benlk/cwdg-talk) and is descended from [INN/Largo](https://github.com/INN/Largo/).

 `post.php` incorporates a modified version of [Alex Freeman's AutoTOC function](http://www.10stripe.com/articles/automatically-generate-table-of-contents-php.php), which was released under CC-BY-SA 3.0.
 You are welcome to modify this function under the terms of the [Creative Commons Attribution Share Alike 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/)